 Maternal Mental Health Issues: Rates of Occurrence

 The Connecticut study, Addressing Maternal Mental Health in the Home, addresses an array of issues new mothers face that are different than the usual ups and downs that accompany pregnancy, post-pregnancy and the early phases of motherhood.
 The authors identify disorders such as anxiety, panic, post-partum depression, bipolar, obsessive compulsive and post-traumatic stress.
-Here are the statistics on these disorders:

 - Post-Partum Depression (PPD).
 This affects 10-20 percent of mothers after the birth of a child, with a typical onset about six weeks after the birth of a child.
 Symptoms include low mood, sadness, feelings of hopelessness, fear of being alone with the baby and excessive crying.
 They also include a range of symptoms typically associated with non-post-partum depression.

 - Post-Partum Anxiety (PPA).
 This affects 8.5-18 percent of mothers after the birth of a child.
 The onset is similar to that of post-partum depression, and there are considerable overlaps between PPA and PPD.
 Symptoms include excessive worry, obsessive fear, inability to concentrate, insomnia and constant agitation.

 - Post-Partum Obsessive Compulsive Disorder (PPOCD).
 This affects about 3 percent of mothers after the birth of a child.
 Symptoms include intrusive thoughts, anxiety, agitation, obsessive worry about cleanliness.
 PPOCD mothers may engage in repetitive rituals, such as hand washing or continuously checking in on the child.